PaperSeed Foundation Eligibility Criteria

 How to Get Started:

-Step 1: If you are interested in applying for a grant, please review our selection guidelines and eligibility criteria carefully, as these will answer many of the questions you may have regarding our grant process and whether PaperSeed is a good fit for your organization.
+Step 1: If you are interested in applying for a grant, please review the information on this page carefully, as it will answer many of the questions you may have regarding our grant process and whether PaperSeed is a good fit for your organization.
 We do not accept unsolicited proposals.

 Step 2: Answer our pre-screening questions (available on the next page.)
-Organizations that are confident they meet our criteria are welcome to submit a grant inquiry, available below.
+Organizations that are confident they meet our criteria are welcome to submit a grant inquiry.

 How We Work

 Grant size generally ranges from USD $5,000 to $25,000.

 Organizations will be eligible to seek additional funding once the initial grant period has been completed satisfactorily.

 Funding is provided for capacity building, training, management support, and projects that fall under the following categories: